 Seek backup.
 For example, let’s say a neighbour is regularly blocking the sidewalk with vehicles spilling out of their driveway.
 Invite another neighbour to describe how this behaviour also negatively affects them.

 Do research.
 Check your local parking bylaws, strata bylaws, or other related laws.

 Stay organized.
 Keep all your evidence in one place, like a file folder or on your phone or computer.

 Step 4.
 Write a letter to your neighbour

 Once you’ve gathered evidence to support your complaint, write a letter to your neighbour setting out your concerns.
 Let’s say their parked car regularly sticks out into your driveway and you’re worried about hitting it.
 In the letter, you could:

-- Explain your specific concerns and the impact on you.
-For example: there’s very limited visibility from the driveway, making you feel very unsafe when you back out.
+Explain your specific concerns and the impact on you.
+For example: There’s very limited visibility from my driveway, making me feel very unsafe when I back out.

-- Suggest ways the situation might be resolved.
-Suggest they park just another 20 feet up or down the street so everyone can be safe.
+Suggest ways the situation might be resolved.
+For example: Perhaps you could park just another 20 feet up or down the street so everyone can be safe.

-- Describe what will happen if they outright refuse.
-You will (for example) contact the local parking enforcement authorities about the neighbour’s bylaw violation.
+Describe what will happen if they outright refuse.
+For example: I'd rather not have to, but I'm prepared to contact the local parking enforcement authorities about the bylaw violation.